brob/bryanlrobinson.com/src/blog/2018-08-07-top-3-uses-of-after-and-before-css-pseudo-elements.md

 featuredImg: /images/promo-pseudo-elements.jpg
 featuredLarge: true
 baseLayout: container--right
-description: It’s no secret that I'm a fan of &#58;&#58;before and &#58;&#58;after pseudo-elements.
+description: It’s no secret that I'm a fan of ::before and ::after pseudo-elements.
 I use them to great effect for creating darkened overlays in this previous post.
 They have so many uses beyond that, though.
 Here are my top 3 uses for them in my every-day development process.
 grid-size: large
 updated: 20 Aug, 2018
 adSpace: